Black Tom explosion: Aftermath

 Witzke was arrested at the Mexican border on February 1, 1918, near Nogales, Arizona.
-U.S officials did not prosecute for the bombing, but prosecuted him as a spy.
+U.S. officials did not prosecute him for the bombing but rather as a spy.
 A military court at Fort Sam Houston found him guilty of espionage and sentenced him to death by hanging.
-While in custody, he tried to escape twice, once succeeding, but he was recaptured the same day.
+While in custody, he tried to escape twice and succeeded once, but was recaptured the same day.
 On November 2, 1918, Witzke's death sentence was approved by the Department Commander.
 However, he was not executed because of the November Armistice.
 In May 1920, President Woodrow Wilson commuted Witzke's sentence to life in prison.
-In September 1923, Witzke, as a result of heroic conduct in prison and pressure for his release by the Weimar Republic, was pardoned by President Calvin Coolidge, and deported to Germany.
+In September 1923, Witzke, as a result of good conduct in prison and pressure for his release by the Weimar Republic, was pardoned by President Calvin Coolidge, and deported to Germany.
 Upon his arrival, Witzke was awarded the Iron Cross, First and Second Class, by the Reichswehr.
 Witzke later joined the Abwehr, and after World War II, lived in Hamburg.
 He was a monarchist who represented the German Party in the Hamburg Parliament from 1949 to 1952.
-Witzke died in 1961.
+Witzke died in 1962.

-Kristoff was arrested by the Jersey City police on suspicion of involvement in the blast, but later released due to a lack of evidence.
+Kristoff was arrested by the Jersey City police on suspicion of involvement in the blast, but was later released due to a lack of evidence.
 Over the next several years, he drifted in and out of prison for various crimes.
 Kristoff died of tuberculosis in 1928.

 Legacy

 The Black Tom explosion resulted in the establishment of domestic intelligence agencies for the United States.
-The then Police Commissioner of New York, Arthur Woods, argued, "The lessons to America are clear as day.
+Then-Police Commissioner of New York Arthur H. Woods argued, "The lessons to America are clear as day.
 We must not again be caught napping with no adequate national intelligence organization.
 The several federal bureaus should be welded into one and that one should be eternally and comprehensively vigilant."
 The explosion also played a role in how future presidents responded to military conflict.
 President Franklin D. Roosevelt used the Black Tom explosion as part of his rationale for the internment of Japanese Americans after the attack on Pearl Harbor in 1941.
 In an interview with Jules Witcover, McCloy noted that as assistant secretary of the navy for President Wilson, Roosevelt "knew all about Black Tom".
 At the time President Roosevelt said to him: "We don't want any more Black Toms".

 The incident also influenced public safety legislation.
 The sabotage techniques used by Germany, and the United States' declaration of war on Germany, resulted in the creation of the Espionage Act, which passed by Congress in late 1917.
 Landfill projects later made Black Tom Island part of the mainland, and it was incorporated into Liberty State Park.
 The former Black Tom Island is at the end of Morris Pesin Drive in the southeastern corner of the park, where a plaque marks the spot of the explosion.
 A circle of U.S. flags complements the plaque, which stands east of the visitors' facility.

 The inscription on the plaque reads: